-The pandemic has prompted administrators, coaches, and teachers to re-examine their priority standards, the Multi-Tiered System of Supports (MTSS) framework and evidence based practices.
-Educators have been inundated with many resources.
-In this blog post we will take a look at a few "go-tos" for math standards and evidence based practices.
+The pandemic has prompted administrators, coaches, and teachers to re-examine their priority standards, the Multi-Tiered System of Supports (MTSS) framework and evidence-based practices.
+Here are a few resources recommended by the Grant Wood Area Education Agency math team that are “go-tos” for math standards and evidence based practices.

 These shifts in mathematics encourage educators to look at focus, coherence and rigor and consider how they all work together within a MTSS framework.

 The Common Core and other college and career-ready (CCR) standards call for a greater focus in mathematics.
-CCR standards require us to significantly narrow and deepen the way time and energy are spent in the math classroom.
-Focus should be on helping students gain a strong foundations: solid conceptual understanding, a high degree of procedural skill and fluency, and the ability to apply the math they know to solve problems inside and outside the math classroom.
+Rather than racing to cover topics in a mile-wide, inch-deep curriculum, CCR standards require us to significantly narrow and deepen the way time and energy are spent in the math classroom.
+Focus deeply on the major work of each grade so students can gain strong foundations, solid conceptual understanding, a high degree of procedural skill and fluency, and the ability to apply the math they know to solve problems inside and outside the math classroom.
 (Achieve the Core)

 Linking to major topics: Instead of allowing additional or supporting topics to detract from the focus of the grade, these concepts serve the grade-level focus.
 For example, instead of data displays as an end in themselves, they are an opportunity to do grade-level word problems.
 (Achieve the Core)

 The COHERENCE MAPS in Achieve the Core enable teachers to link grade level standards to standards above and below grade level.
 This is especially helpful when thinking about assessments and tasks for standards at any MTSS tier.